How to Become a Teacher in Austin

 https://www.austinisd.org

-How to Become a Substitute Teacher with the Austin School District
+How to Become a Substitute Teacher With the Austin School District

 Private and Charter School Teacher Requirements in Austin

-Unlike public schools, private and charter schools do not always require you to have teaching certification, but it may be an asset.
+Unlike public schools, private and charter schools do not always require you to have a teaching certificate, but it may be an asset.
 Relevant experience and subject knowledge are important and a bachelor’s degree is likely the minimum requirement for private or charter school teaching jobs in Austin.
 To find jobs outside the public school system, contact schools directly, search job banks online, and attend job fairs and networking events.
 The hiring process often involves submitting a resume and cover letter and attending an interview with the principal or other school officials.
 Private schools are funded through private donations and revenue while charter schools are publicly funded but operate according to unique charter agreements according to their location or area of expertise.

 The Largest K-12 Schools in Austin